US Naval Academy Satellite Lab,

 SUCCESS! - Mammoth Cave Test - 2 Mar 2013: With the support of the National Park Service, and NSS volunteers we conducted an APRS test in Mammoth Cave on 2-3 March 2013.
 The test was conducted by WB4APR, KG4LVA, KY4JME, KJ4AJP, and KG4CSQ under the care of Ranger Rick Toomey and NSS member Gary Gibula and others.
 We fielded 8 boxed TMD700/710 radios and 5 THD72 handhelds for relay plus several other D7 walkie talkies for communications.
 We also carried FRS radios for short range voice communications with unlicensed volunteers.
 After a few hours of debugging, the test was successful in extending the data link the entire 1 mile length from the elevator to the Carmichael entrance.
 KG4LVA manned a topside IGate at Ranger Headquarters and KY4JME manned an APRS station in the Snowball room below ground.

-LESSONS LEARNED: After the inital debugging phase, we demonstrated the ability to simply walk the cave, until data was lost and then backing up a few feet for a solid link.
-Then placing a radio on a convenient rock and continuing.
+LESSONS LEARNED: After the inital debugging phase, we demonstrated the ability to simply walk the cave, until data was lost and then back up a few feet to regain the link and then place a radio on a convenient rock and continuing.
 The photo at right shows ten of the digipeaters used for the test.
 The black cash boxes and blue hamfest special boxes contain D700 or D710 APRS radios and a 9AH gel cell battery.
 They are shown here with their longer 2 meter bananna plug antennas.
 The smaller PVC enclosures housed the portable TH-D72 walkie talkies.
-Though in the dry Mammoth cave passages, we didn't bother with the enclosures and just set the HT on the rock.
+Though in the dry Mammoth cave passages, we didn't bother with the enclosures and just set the HT on a rock.
 Here is a quick look at some salient observations....

 The scale map above shows the approximate location of the UHF digipeaters and the lengths of each link.
 Notice some are more or less straight and some are almost as long but have significan bends.
 Since RF absorption is the main limiting factor, most of our practical experience with radio propogation must be relearned in this environment.
 This same 14 hop APRS link along the Appalachain Trail can cover the 2000 mile distance from Georiga to Maine, yet here underground, it only goes one mile but can still be useful.